 5- Nihad Abul Qomsaan, the Egyptian Center for Women’s Rights

-The recommendations of the conference underscored the following:
+The recommendations of the Forum underscored the following:

 1- The civil society NGOs and actors firmly believe that the process of reform in the Arab world is an internal affair to be undertaken by all the national, governmental or non-governmental, actors aspiring for real reform to fulfill the peoples’ aspirations for progress, development, democracy, human rights, security and peace.
 However, they condemn the attempts to forcibly suppress the calls for internal reform in the Arab world over decades.
 The main obstacle hindering reform is the lack of the necessary political will on the part of the most of the Arab governments.